AIMET model quantization

 Post-Training Quantization

-Post-training quantization techniques help a model improve quantized accuracy without needing to re-train.
+Post-training quantization techniques help improve quantized model accuracy without needing to re-train.

 AIMET provides an API that integrates the post-training quantization techniques described below.
 AutoQuant is recommended for PTQ.
 If desired, individual techniques can be invoked using standalone feature specific APIs.